Scams & Consumer Issues

 Can I file a mechanics lien against my own property?

-Should I finish the work myself or hire someone else?
+Should I hire someone to finish the work or fix the defects?

 Get Personalized Guidance